OOCSS - Object Oriented CSS

 We can use the following HTML for this stylesheet.

-In this example we are styling two buttons.
-If you look at the code carefully, you will see that there is quite a bit of code repetition here.
+In this example, we are styling two buttons.
+If you look at the code carefully, you will notice a significant amount of repetition.
 This can clutter your stylesheet over time and lead to potential inconsistencies.

 Based on the concept of OOCSS, you can abstract the above CSS into structures and skins.

-If we abstract it out, it means that we can reuse the classes and change its visuals by using another class for skin.
+By separating them, we can reuse the classes and change their appearance by using another class for skin.
 Here is the refactored CSS according to the OOCSS principle.

 /* Repeating styles for button */